-Today we meet Wendell White, an ACBA and Project Manager, who recently completed The Business Analyst Blueprint® certification program.
+Today we meet Wendell White, a Project Manager, who recently completed The Business Analyst Blueprint® training program.

 What we love about Wendell’s story is that, similar to many course students, he wasn’t aware that he was already performing business analysis work in his work as a project manager.
-Through the help of a recruiter friend, he joined the program and received the certification to showcase his value to his superiors.
+Through the help of a recruiter friend, he joined the program to showcase his value to his superiors.

 In this interview, you’ll discover: